McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 For this project, our goal is build a regression model that can accurately predict the price of the listing, which will:
 1) Help existing hosts adjusts their prices
 2) New hosts decide on a price
-3) Guests budget for their upcoming booking

 Additionally, the machine learning algorithms will provide insight into what factors influence the pricing of these rentals.
-If they are something that can be controlled by the hosts, then they can use the insghts from this analysis to improve those factors and provide better accomodation to guests.
+If they are something that can be controlled by the hosts, then they can use the insights from this analysis to improve those factors and provide better accomodation to guests.
 For the scope of this project, we will only be looking at properties in New York considering that New York is a highly competitive marketplace for Airbnb.
-We will also be seeking to answer the following hypotheses:
+We will also be seeking to answer the following hypotheses by performing Causal ML:
 1) Does the 'Starbucks Effect' affect the price of Airbnb listings?
 2) Does the distance to the nearest metro station affect the price of Airbnb listings?

+We used the following techniques for this project:
+1) Advanced Imputation Techniques
+2) Feature Engineering
+3) Auto ML
+4) Semi Supervised learning - for practice purpose
+5) Unsupervised learning: A and autoencoder - for practice purpose
+6) Making a user-interface on Python
+7) Using Docker to containerize the model

-The dataset that we have used is from: http://insideairbnb.com/get-the-data.html
+The dataset that we have used is from: http://insideairbnb.com/get-the-data.html Starbucks Data was obtained from: https://www.starbucks.com/store-locator?place=New%20York%2C%20NY%2010001%2C%20USA Metro Data was obtained from https://catalog.data.gov/en/dataset/nyc-transit-subway-entrance-and-exit-data

 The team consists of:
 Eunice Worifah - Data Scientist